top of page

 These last few words were spoken in a trembling voice.
 Essa wished he hadn’t voiced her worries with such clarity.

-“It’ll be all right,” she assured him without conviction.
+“That won't happen,” she assured him without conviction.

 -----------------------------------------------------------------------------------------------------------------------------